virtualscienceforum/virtualscienceforum/organizerguide.md

 ### After the session

-Review the event page with the published recordings of the talks.
+Review the event page adding the recordings of the talks.
 If you like, add any concluding remarks to the page content.

 VSF is a newly developed platform, and we welcome your feedback and overall evaluation of your experience.
 Please write a short summary with your thoughts and suggestions: what worked well, what didn’t, and what would you like to improve.

 ## Conclusion

 That’s all it takes.
-It should all fit within about a working day if you have a good idea.
 Let us know if you have any questions, and we’re looking forward to hosting your session!